sefinehtesfa34/SQL-Udacity/README.md

 NULLs can also occur from simply missing data in our database.

 # COUNT the Number of Rows in a Table
+## Notice that:
+COUNT does not consider rows that have NULL values.
+Therefore, this can be useful for quickly identifying which rows have missing data.
+You will learn GROUP BY in an upcoming concept, and then each of these aggregators will become much more useful.